oksanastets-code/clicker/README.md

 Hi,
 please, run the application by clicking on site-link: https://oksanastets-code.github.io/clicker/.
-First you should login, then play game by clicking on hero.
+First you should login, then play the game by clicking on the hero.
-Enjoy!